 7. Get Stuff for Free

-There are lots of ways to get household goods and pretty much anything else for free.
-If you use Facebook, you can join a local buy-nothing group.
+There are many ways to get household goods and pretty much anything else for free.
+For example, you can join a local buy-nothing group.
 The groups are limited to people in particular geographic areas and designed to foster communication and community among neighbors.

 It’s not as strange as it sounds.
-They may find that a particular cleaning product, while perfectly good, isn’t suitable for their needs after using it once.
-Or perhaps they had to replace a broken vacuum cleaner and can no longer utilize the bags.
+Someone may find that an otherwise perfectly good cleaning product isn’t suitable for their needs after using it once.
+Or perhaps they had to replace a broken vacuum cleaner and no longer need the bags.

 8. Borrow or Rent Infrequently Used Tools

-If no one you know has the equipment you need and you don’t have a lending library available, you can often rent seldom-used cleaning tools.
-For example, many supermarkets and hardware stores rent out steam carpet cleaners or power tools.
+If no one you know has the equipment and you don’t have a lending library available, you can often rent seldom-used cleaning tools.
+For example, many supermarkets and hardware stores rent out carpet cleaners or power tools.

 9. Reuse or Replace Single-Use Products

 When you replace your toothbrush with a new one, don’t just chuck it in the trash.
-Wash the bristles and give it a second life as grout scrubber or brush to clean hard-to-reach areas, such as around the tub faucet.
+Wash the bristles and give it a second life as a grout scrubber or brush to clean hard-to-reach areas, such as around the tub faucet.